 Engagement and excitement on the team may sometimes take a back seat to metrics like NPS, CSAT, or first response time—but they are just as, if not more important, for the ongoing health of you and happiness of customers.

 That said, I’m betting that most of us aren’t running the risk of being too happy at work anytime soon.
 If you want to be happier at work, take action!

-If your employer doesn’t value and support happiness at work, then it may be time to leave.
+If you don’t feel valued and supported at work, then it may be time to leave.
 When your boss routinely makes demands of you during your vacation time or time off, lead through fear, or if you’re shunned for making reasonable requests to improve your workspace and workflow, then it’s highly likely you’re not working in an environment that’s conducive to your welfare.
 You’ll be much better off elsewhere.

 If you’ve got a supportive environment, then happiness at work is well within reach.
 Aside from the techniques mentioned, there’s a whole world of happiness research out there.
 There’s bound to be a few activities that are effective for you.